Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/3-longest-prefix-match.md

 He was, too.
 Meereo very much liked to explore and that was one of the reasons he was so fit in the first place, though Gaoians in general were naturally and easily healthy and did not suffer from the "out of shape" problems to which Humans could be strangely prone. *An odd adaption, that.* Hoarding food resources so greedily it could damage their bodies? *Earth must be horrifyingly dangerous.* He shuddered slightly at the thought.

-As they parted she gave him one last full body glance-over with an almost…hungry expression.
+As they parted she gave him one last full body glance-over with an almost... hungry expression.
 Really, what male could ask for more?
 Buoyed, he happily strode through the security gate and the brief air-jet decontamination system, came up clean, and meandered over to the Whitecrest enclave.

 Why were Gaoians naturally fit?
 Well, it was largely due to their millennias-old breeding programs and well-planned food availability, a benefit of Gao’s extremely predictable weather patterns; they were so predictable, in fact, meteorology was a very late science to the Gaoian people.
 With their world’s finalized ranking as a very high-end class nine, that near-perfect predictability likely saved it from Deathworld status.
 Not that the Corti would ever tell.
 Their classification algorithm was proprietary and they found geo-survey far too profitable an endeavor to give it up easily.